How Customers are Using Learning Pool Platform To Deliver Real Organisational Change

 This training works in tandem with the day-to-day roles of new hires, supplementing real world tasks and challenges to support, track and measure their journey to competence.

-To ensure new hires maintain contact with the onboarding course the business employs a full-time course facilitator; monitoring learner progress, sending reports to respective managers, and tracking individual learner journeys using xAPI data and Learning Locker LRS.
+To ensure new hires maintain contact with the onboarding course the business employs a full-time course facilitator; monitoring learner progress, sending reports to respective managers, and tracking individual learner journeys using xAPI data and Learning Pool LRS.

 Next up was the Global Director for Sales Excellence for a multinational pharmaceutical company.